azure arts Studio Use and Class Policies

 Private Classes

-Private classes are intended for 1 to 2 students only.
-Classes must be a minimum of 1 hour.
-A shorter amount of time may be approved on a case-by-case basis.
+• Private classes are intended for 1 to 2 students only.
+Classes must be at least 1 hour long.
+A shorter period may be approved on a case-by-case basis.

 8-week Classes

-Registration for a class guarantees a student’s spot for the day and time in which registered.
-Students are responsible for payment for the class immediately upon registration or by the deadline set by the studio.
-Class fees must be paid 3-weeks or earlier before the start of the next session or the spot will not be held.
+• Registration for a class guarantees a student’s spot for the day and time in which they are enrolled.
+Students are responsible for payment for the class immediately upon registration or by the studio-set deadline.
+Class fees must be paid at least 3 weeks before the start of the next session, or the spot will not be held.

-Class registrations cancelled 15-days prior to the start of a class session will receive a full refund less a $30 processing fee.
+• Class registrations cancelled 15 days before the start of a class session will receive a full refund, less a $30 processing fee.

-Class registrations cancelled 14-days or less prior to the start of a class session or after the start of the session are non-refundable.
-Upon registration your spot in the class is being guaranteed.
+• Class registrations cancelled 14 days or less prior to the start of a class session, or after the start of the session, are non-refundable.
+Upon registration, your spot in the class is guaranteed.
 After a late cancellation, the studio is often unable to fill the spot.
 It also prevents someone else from taking a class.

 Membership

-Three options are available for memberships including a general annual membership, the studio artist membership and open studio with class registration (see below).
+• Three membership options are available: a general annual membership, a studio artist membership, and an open studio with class registration (see below).
 Each membership has unique benefits.
 Studio artist members must be familiar with the studio and have taken at least three classes at azure arts studio prior to signing up for membership.
 All general policies apply to members and students alike.
-Please inquire with Christina for further information about membership options.
+Please inquire with the studio owner for further information about membership options.

 Open Studio with Class Registration